galactixx/simple-g2p/README.md

 ### LSTM

 The encoder–decoder Bi-LSTM model uses Luong attention, scheduled sampling during training, and greedy decoding for inference.
-It achieves a **test sequence-level accuracy of 77%** on the CMUdict dataset.
+It achieves a **test sequence-level accuracy of 77%** (WER of 23%) on the CMUdict dataset.
+Beam search did not improve upon greedy decoding when evaluated on the testing set.

 #### Training Graphs